Universal health care: Compulsory insurance

 This is usually enforced via legislation requiring residents to purchase insurance, but sometimes the government provides the insurance.
-Sometimes there may be a choice of multiple public and private funds providing a standard service (as in Germany) or sometimes just a single public fund (as in the Canadian provinces).
+Sometimes there may be a choice of multiple public and private funds providing a standard service (as in Germany) or sometimes just a single public fund.
 Healthcare in Switzerland is based on compulsory insurance.

 In some European countries where private insurance and universal health care coexist, such as Germany, Belgium and the Netherlands, the problem of adverse selection is overcome by using a risk compensation pool to equalize, as far as possible, the risks between funds.
 Thus, a fund with a predominantly healthy, younger population has to pay into a compensation pool and a fund with an older and predominantly less healthy population would receive funds from the pool.
 In this way, sickness funds compete on price and there is no advantage in eliminating people with higher risks because they are compensated for by means of risk-adjusted capitation payments.
 Funds are not allowed to pick and choose their policyholders or deny coverage, but they compete mainly on price and service.
 In some countries, the basic coverage level is set by the government and cannot be modified.

 The Republic of Ireland at one time had a "community rating" system by VHI, effectively a single-payer or common risk pool.
 The government later opened VHI to competition, but without a compensation pool.
 That resulted in foreign insurance companies entering the Irish market and offering much less expensive health insurance to relatively healthy segments of the market, which then made higher profits at VHI's expense.
-The government later reintroduced community rating by a pooling arrangement and at least one main major insurance company, BUPA, withdrew from the Irish market.
+The government later reintroduced community rating by a pooling arrangement and at least one main major insurance company, Bupa, withdrew from the Irish market.

 In Poland, people are obliged to pay a percentage of the average monthly wage to the state, even if they are covered by private insurance.
 People working under a employment contract pay a percentage of their wage, while entrepreneurs pay a fixed rate, based on the average national wage.
 Unemployed people are insured by the labor office.

 Among the potential solutions posited by economists are single-payer systems as well as other methods of ensuring that health insurance is universal, such as by requiring all citizens to purchase insurance or by limiting the ability of insurance companies to deny insurance to individuals or vary price between individuals.